aep-dev/aep.dev/aep/general/0005/aep.md

 of those resources.
 Standard methods operate on the lifecycle of a resource
 lifecycle: namely, they create, read, update, delete, and list resources.

-Ideally all 5 standard methods should be exposed for every resource.
+Ideally all five standard methods should be exposed for every resource.

-See the following AEPs to learn more about the standard operations:
+See the following AEPs to learn more about the standard methods:

 - [AEP-131][]